-- -1 means that the default quota will be used - -2 means unlimited
+- 0 means unlimited - -1 means that the default quota will be used

-Warning: Each quota has an usage counter associated named <QUOTA_NAME>USED.
+Warning: Each quota has an usage counter associated named $<QUOTA_NAME>USED$.
 For example MEMORY_USED means the total memory used by user/group VMs, and its associated quota is MEMORY.